MillzyDev/JSSA/README.md

-# JSSA
-Java Score Saber API Wrapper
+# JSSA (Java Score Saber API)
+JSSA aims to provide a clean and full wrapping of the Score Saber API.
+At the moment this Library only supports the Player section of the API as the API currently lacks documentation, but it will update in the future.

-## Requirements
+## Summary
-> JDK 16 (Recommended)
->
-> Google Gson v2.8.7

-## Installation
+## Download
-At the moment you have to download the Jar file(s) from the releases section until i can get a successful maven deployment.